g3carvalho-dev/g3carvalho-dev/README.md

 ## Hi, i'm Gabriel Garcia and welcome to my profile!👋
 <h2> About me </h2>
-I'm 20 years old and I'm in my fourth semester of my Bachelor's degree in Information Systems at Universidade Federal Rural do Rio de Janeiro (UFRRJ).
+I'm 20 years old and I'm in my fifth semester of my Bachelor's degree in Information Systems at Universidade Federal Rural do Rio de Janeiro (UFRRJ).
 I also completed the first semester of Analysis and Development of Systems (ADS) and i like to edit some videos sometimes using Adobe Premiere/AE.
 <br>
 <br>
 - 🔭 I’m currently looking for my first job